rwschubert/SensitivityAnalysis/README.md

-## Sensitivity Analysis for Vehicle Dynamics Models

-An Approach to Model Quality Assessment for Automated Vehicles
+### Sensitivity Analysis for Vehicle Dynamics Models - An Approach to Model Quality Assessment for Automated Vehicles

-_Intelligent Vehicles Symposium 2020_
+_IEEE Intelligent Vehicles Symposium 2020_

 ---